 Hands up who loves potatoes?
 Mashed, baked, roasted – they are the basis of Winter life, really.
 And here is another baked potato dish.
 Potatoes are sliced and baked with garlic and rosemary till tender and with a crisp top.
 What could be more Wintery?

 Similar dishes include Potato Gratin with Cream, Potato and Cheddar Gratin, and Cumin Potatoes Baked with Tomatoes.

 Browse all of our Potato Bakes, and all of our Potato dishes.
 Or explore our Late Winter recipes.

 Goodness, how we love garlic!
 Around the world it is used with abandon.
 Is there any cuisine that does not use garlic?
 Please let me know.
 (The Jain community in India does not use garlic, South India has a lot of recipes that are garlic free, and there are other sub-cuisines in India that also avoid onions, garlic and sometimes chilli.)

 We have collected together a huge number of garlic recipes for you.
 Please do enjoy them.

 Similar articles include 30 Soups for Mid Autumn, A Collection of Kitchdi Recipes, and What to Do with Daikon (White) Radish.

 Browse all of our Garlic Recipes, and all of our Collections.
-Or explore our Late Autumn recipes.
+And check out our 100 Vegetable Series.